Welcome to Official Pacifica Alumni Connections (OPAC).

 Warren

-In addition to her degree at Pacifica in Depth Psychology with emphasis in Community Psychology, Liberation Psychology, and Ecopsychology, she holds Master’s degrees in Higher Education Administration from Indiana University of PA and Spiritual Psychology from the University of Santa Monica.
-Currently, she studies at Harvard University as a participant in Power Innovation and Leadership, a cohort of global leaders who are considered innovators, institution builders, and change makers.
+Dr. Warren also holds master’s degrees in Higher Education Administration from Indiana University of Pennsylvania and Spiritual Psychology from the University of Santa Monica, and she recently completed studies at Harvard University as part of the Power Innovation and Leadership program, a cohort of global innovators and institution builders.

 Zajchowski